ictvoip/ictvoip-docs/docs/source/admin/autobill.rst

 One method of displaying the calculations from the CDR billing from the Autobill script is to enable the check box located within the Providers Mangement dashboard.
-This can be found within the Tariff Management dashboard here: `Tariff Management <../admin/tariffs.html>`_
+This can be found within the Tariff Management dashboard here: `Tariff Management <../admin/tariffs.html>`_ You would then run a manual autobill run by executing https://www.mywhmcsserver.com/modules/servers/MYMODULE/autobill.php.